PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-13 18:41:19
+Last updated: 2024-04-13 18:42:32
-Random Quote: Marshall really took a two-flusher on that one! - Ted Mosby
+Random Quote: The pain is his vessel, desire his compass.
+It is all that man is capable of. -